Rafik Djebbour: 2012–13

-He next scores two goals in an away win 4–0 against OFI after an assist of Djamel abdoun.
+He next scores two goals in an away win 4–0 against OFI after an assist of Abdoun.
 With these two goals he reached 20 goals at 20 performances at Greek Superleague.
-At a home win against AEK Athens Djebbour did not score a goal but gave two assists at Djamel Abdoun and Avraam Papadopoulos.
+At a home win against AEK Athens Djebbour did not score a goal but gave two assists to Abdoun and Avraam Papadopoulos.
 With that win Olympiacos claimed the 40th championship in its history.
-Djebbour made the assist to Kostas Mitroglou at a home draw 1–1 against Panathinaikos at the classical Greek derby.
+Djebbour made the assist to Mitroglou at a home draw 1–1 against Panathinaikos at the classical Greek derby.

 He ended the season at Greek Superleague being the top scorer, scoring 20 goals in 24 appearances.

 Loan to Sivasspor

 On 6 September 2013, Djebbour joined Süper Lig club Sivasspor on a season-long loan deal from Olympiacos, after the interest of the coach of the club, Roberto Carlos.
 He played 13 games with the club in all competitions and scored 4 goals.

 Nottingham Forest

 Djebbour joined Nottingham Forest on 29 January 2014 for €1.5 million, initially on loan with the deal becoming permanent at the end of the season.
 Despite a debut goal, Djebbour, along with countryman Djamel Abdoun, was dropped by caretaker manager Gary Brazil due to a perceived lack of effort in training and bad attitude.

 At the end of the season, Forest believed they could cancel the permanent transfer with his club Olympiacos, but were unable to.
 On 15 July 2014, it was confirmed Djebbour and Forest had reached an agreement to terminate his contract.